mitre/keycloak-event-listener-email/custom-event-listener/README.md

 After you have setup everything and configured the listener do the following:

 1. Open the web interface of Mailhog at http://localhost:8085
-2. Register a new user on keycloak
+2. Register a new user on keycloak or perform other operations that a event listener is listening on.
 3. Go to Mailhog and check that it catched a mail for the admin